 Dr. Chakma is a graduate of the Algerian Petroleum Institute (Dip.
 Ing., 1982) and holds graduate and doctoral degrees in Applied Science (chemical engineering) from the University of British Columbia.
 The author of more than 100 articles, he is an expert in areas related to petroleum research and energy management.

 In 1998, Dr. Chakma was recognized with Canada's Top 40 Under 40 Award.
-He is also a fellow of the Canadian Academy of Engineering, and he received the Queen Elizabeth II Diamond Jubilee Medal in 2012.top of page
+He is also a fellow of the Canadian Academy of Engineering, and he received the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Ms. Forest has led or overseen more than 50 investments in technology companies in Canada and abroad over the past 15 to 20 years.
 She has played a pivotal role in the investment, growth and exit of Radian6, leading to a twenty-three times return on capital invested, one of the most successful technology exits in Canadian history.
 As co-CEO of Brightspark 3.0, Ms. Forest helped develop Internet solutions that led to the creation and growth of Jewlr.com and iStopOver.com.

 Ms. Forest is a member of the Advisory Committee on Small Business and Entrepreneurship for the Government of Canada, as well as a member of the Canadian Digital Media Network advisory board.
 She also sits on the Board of Directors of a number of companies, such as Protecode, Hopper, eXludus, b5media, and Jazinga.

-Arvind Gupta is the CEO and Scientific Director of Mitacs, a Canadian not‑for‑profit research organization dedicated to developing the next generation of innovators with scientific and business skills in partnership with companies, government and academia.
+From 2000 to 2014, Dr. Gupta was CEO and Scientific Director of Mitacs, a Canadian not‑for‑profit research organization dedicated to developing the next generation of innovators with scientific and business skills in partnership with companies, government and academia.
 He is also a Professor in the Department of Computer Science at the University of British Columbia.

-In 2010, Dr. Gupta sat on the Expert Panel to Review Federal Support to Research and Development.
-He also sits on a number of boards including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Statistical Sciences Institute and Mprime Network and is a member of the International Scientific Advisory Committee of the GRAND Network of Centre of Excellence.
-He is the editor of two book series on industrial mathematics and is author of more than 50 peer‑reviewed publications.
-Dr. Gupta was the President of the 2011 International Congress on Industrial and Applied Mathematics in Vancouver.
+In 2010, Dr. Gupta sat on the Expert Panel to review Federal Support to Research and Development.
+He has sat on a number of boards, including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Mining Innovation Council, the Canadian Statistical Sciences Institute, Mitacs Inc. and Mprime Network, and is a member of the International Scientific Advisory Committee of the GRAND Network of Centres of Excellence.
+He is the editor of two book series on industrial mathematics and is author of more than 80 peer‑reviewed publications.

 Dr. Gupta obtained a Ph.D. in Computer Science from the University of Toronto in 1991.

 Maureen Kempston Darkes was President and General Manager of General Motors of Canada Limited (GMCL) and Vice President of General Motors Corporation from 1994 to 2001.
 In 2002, she was appointed General Motors Corporation Group Vice President and President, GM Latin America, Africa and Middle East (LAAM) and a member of the General Motors Automotive Strategy Board, positions which she held until her retirement from General Motors in December 2009.